LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 This script performs the following steps:

-1. **Reads the JSON policy**: The script uses `json.load()` to read the bucket policy from the `bucketpolicy.json` file.
+1. **Reads the JSON policy from File system**: The script uses `json.load()` to read the bucket policy from the `bucketpolicy.json` file.
 This policy outlines the permissions that will be applied to the S3 bucket.

 2. **Converts the policy to a string**: The policy is converted into a string format using `json.dumps()`, as the `s3.put_bucket_policy()` function requires the policy to be passed as a JSON string.

 3. **Applies the policy to the S3 bucket**: The script uses `s3.put_bucket_policy()` to attach the policy to the specified S3 bucket (`24188516-cloudstorage`).
 This method takes in two key parameters:
    - **Bucket**: The name of the S3 bucket (`24188516-cloudstorage`).
    - **Policy**: The policy in JSON string format that will govern access to the bucket.

 Here’s the Python script to apply the policy: